planetfederal/workshops/workshops/geoserver/intro/slides/slides.rst

 Presenter notes
 ---------------

-The Boundless Suite is free and open source, and is available for download from Boundless Connect.
+Boundless Suite is free and open source, and is available for download from Boundless Connect.

 Boundless Suite is a complete web-based geospatial software stack.
 In this package, the applications contained are: